fotomash/zanalytics/README.md

 The command prints a JSON summary describing each stage.

+## ISPTS Pipeline Example

+`core/ispts_pipeline.py` implements a minimal, deterministic flow fusing Wyckoff phase logic, SMC structure analysis, inducement sweep detection and microstructure gating.
+Load the profile in `profiles/ispts_template.yaml` and pass your data frames to `ISPTSPipeline` to reproduce the standard pipeline.

 ## Local Quick Start

 Run the local engine without external API keys: